Maxime-wanteeed/adventOfCode/README.md

 ```
 where {day} is the day you are working on, i.e. `npm run dev 1` will run the puzzle class for day 1.

-If the specified day does not exist, the `init-day` command will be automatically executed
+If the specified day does not exist, the `init-day` command will be automatically executed and the missing day will be added

 TODO
 The file for the current day will then be opened in your main code pane (see the structure below) and the standard input will be in watch mode

-All the tests will be run and when they all pass, your solution will be run again with the daily input
+All the tests will be run and when they all pass, your solution will be run against the daily input

-The only thing left for you to do is go back and pate the answer in your browser
+The only thing left for you to do is go back and paste the answer in your browser

 ## 🎄 Manually adding a new puzzle